Saban's Adventures of the Little Mermaid: Music

 The series uses two pieces of theme music for the original Japanese version.
 The opening theme is called "Yumemiru Mermaid (夢みるMERMAID lit.
 Dreaming Mermaid)" and the ending theme is called "Pearl-no Kimochi (パールな気持ち lit.
 Pearl Feelings)", both by vocalist Yumi Hiroki, who also portrayed the voice of Winnie in the Japanese version of the show.
 Rachelle Cano performs the theme music for the English dub version.

-Music from the English version was used for the English dub of Digimon Adventure.
+Home media

+As with many other Saban Entertainment series, the only major English-language DVD release is by Czech distributor North Video, featuring both Czech and English audio and original video (with English-language text) in the original production order.
+The first 18 episodes were released on 6 volumes, from March 26 to April 30, 2010.